-From homes to stocks (and bitcoin, obv), asset price inflation ‘running rampant’
+From homes to stocks (and bitcoin, of course), asset price inflation ‘running rampant’

 - Asset price inflation ‘rampant’

-- Global stocks generally on rise
+- Global stocks turn sour

-- Loonie down to about 78 cents
+- Loonie down to below 78 cents

 - Lululemon shares on the rise